a cassette player with headphones attached to it

 Previous research suggests that we can improve motor skills by observing others.
 Like watching a teacher demonstrate a new technique.
 Or even by watching videos of expert performers.

-A team of researchers recruited thirty-six non-musicians to learn a simple 15-note snippet of music.
+A team of researchers (Lahav et al., 2012) recruited thirty-six non-musicians to learn a simple 15-note snippet of music.
 Everyone practiced until they could play this figure perfectly, without any note or rhythmic errors.

 Then, after a 48-hour break, everyone returned to the lab on three consecutive days for one of three types of follow-up sessions.

-One group – the passive-listening group – listened to the musical passage they learned for 20 minutes, as they sat quietly.
+One group – the passive-listening group – listened to the musical passage they learned for 20 minutes, while sitting quietly.

 The distracted-listening group listened to the piece as well, but did so as they solved a jigsaw puzzle on the computer.